Medulloblastoma – Brief Information

 Additional, non-surgical treatment

 Since medulloblastomas tend to infiltrate adjacent tissue and, furthermore, often spread into other parts of the central nervous system via the cerebrovascular fluid (CSF), only treating the tumour locally is not sufficient.
-Therefore, surgery is followed by additional non-surgical treatment, comprising chemotherapy and, partly, radiation therapy.
+Therefore, surgery is followed by additional non-surgical treatment, comprising chemotherapy and, partly, radiotherapy.

 Chemotherapy uses drugs (so-called cytostatic agents or cytostatics) that can kill fast-dividing cells, such as cancer cells, or inhibit their growth, respectively.
 In order to eliminate as many of the cancer cells as possible, a combination of several cytostatics is usually applied.
 Frequently-used agents are, for example, cisplatin, vincristine, cyclophosphamide, etoposide, carboplatin, lomustine, and methotrexate.